j-hannes/elm-tutorial/docs/tutorial.md

 In this chapter we have done the first baby steps of installing the Elm platform, compiling a small elm program and displaying the output in a browser.

+This minimal complete example can be easily extended to show more complex static content in a HTML document.

+## Chapter 2 - Dev environment

 As our project will grow it is good practice to invest some time to set up a good development environment (including deployment) to create a proper modular application structure and to have reccuring tasks automated.
-We will take care of that in the next chapter.
-If you are not interested in this or have your own way managing your development process you can skip the next chapter and jump right into chapter 3 where we will extend our Elm application.
+In this chapter we will take care of that.

+If you are not interested by this or already have your own way managing your development process you can skip this chapter and jump right into the next chapter where we will extend our previously developed Elm application.
-### Chapter 2 - Dev environment

-...

 ### 2.1 - Managing your files via version control